Olea europaea #1

 In the previous years I was studying at a university just a couple of hours away from the garden of my parents where my trees were growing but I moved to the capital of the country for work in 2011 and to the other side of the world a few years later.
 I came back a couple of years after that but I took me a few more years to finally have a place to grow some trees again.
 It's incredible how fast a decade can come and go.

-During those years the tree got only basic watering care and the secondary ramification didn’t develop.
+During those years the tree got only basic watering care and the secondary ramification didn't develop.
 Instead all the leaves are quite far from the trunk and a few branches died including the first one on the right side.
-The plan is to remove the top branch, wire the other to get them closer to horizontal again, and feed the tree well until next year when it’ll be more than time to repot it.